jdnarvaez/covid-visualizer/README.md

 [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) are used to load topography in the background and compute relative statistics for regions.

+The topography is preprocessed so that minimal dependencies and processing is required at runtime in an effort to lower resource utilization.
+County shapes, county summaries and timeseries data are streamed in JSON format and processed on demand while streaming.

 # Releases
 ## 0.0.3
 * Use web workers to load topography